iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

   functionality.
 We will cover some settings in these tabs in greater detail later.
 * The :green:`Information` section lists information about the Control Center and connected motor, if there is one.
   When there is no motor connected, this only lists the Control Center version.
-When a motor is connected, this will also list its Firmware Version, Firmware Style, and Hardware Style.
+When a motor is connected, this will also list its Firmware Version, Firmware Style, Hardware Style, Bootloader Version, and Upgrader Version.
   Check this information to make sure you are using the proper hardware with the latest firmware.
   You can check for new firmware under the `Products <https://www.vertiq.co>`_ section of our website.
 * The :blue:`Connection` section is used to connect to motors.
 You can select the baud rate and the serial port to use for the motor  you want to connect to.
 The default baud rate of 11520 bps should be used with all of our products.
 The serial port is determined by the name of the serial port used by your USB-to-UART converter,